Jeezy files for divorce from Jeannie Mai after 2 years of marriage | News Channel 3-12

 The 45-year-old rapper, whose birth name is Jay Wayne Jenkins, filed to end his marriage on Thursday in Georgia’s Superior Court of Fulton County.

-The filling says “the marriage of the parties is irretrievably broken” and “there is no hope for reconciliation.”
+The filing says “the marriage of the parties is irretrievably broken” and “there is no hope for reconciliation.”

 The pair welcomed their first child together, a daughter, in January 2022.
 Jeezy and Mai began dating in 2018 and were married in March 2021.